mackrusing/csp-create-performance-task-2022/readme.md

 ### Input formats

-When executing a command, the user will be prompted to provide input in the following formats:
+When executing a command, the user will be prompted to provide input in the following formats.

 #### Equations